Makers Place

-Great Charles Street is a mixed-use residential development in Birmingham, England, centred on a 126 metre (413 ft) tall, 39-storey skyscraper.
+Makers Place, also known as Great Charles Street, is a mixed-use residential development in Birmingham, England, centred on a 126 metre (413 ft) tall, 39-storey skyscraper.
 The project is being delivered by Moda Living and comprises residential units, amenity space and ground-floor commercial uses.
 The development occupies the former Ludgate Hill car park site on Great Charles Street, located between Birmingham’s Jewellery Quarter and the Snow Hill district.
 The scheme features a 39-storey tower, two mid-rise podium buildings and landscaped public areas.
 In total, it provides 722 apartments, along with co-working space, lounges, gyms, roof terraces and commercial units at ground level.
 As of October 2025, the tower is the fourth tallest building in Birmingham, behind The Octagon, One Eastside and Moda's other project, The Mercian.

 History

 The site, formerly used as a surface car park at the junction of Great Charles Street and Livery Street, had remained largely undeveloped for several decades before being identified for regeneration by Birmingham City Council.
 Moda Living, in partnership with Apache Capital Partners, brought forward plans in March 2020 for a large Build-to-Rent neighbourhood comprising approximately 722 homes arranged around three primary blocks, including a 39-storey tower as the landmark element.

 A formal planning application was submitted in April 2020, and planning consent was granted in April 2021.
 The scheme was designed to align with Birmingham’s city-centre housing and regeneration objectives under the Big City Plan framework, aiming to reconnect the Jewellery Quarter with the Snow Hill commercial area.

 Following planning approval, construction commenced in April 2023 when main contractor John Sisk & Son began on-site works for the £300 million development.
 The tower and wider neighbourhood structurally topped out on 12 June 2025, marking the completion of the main structural frame.
 The project is being delivered in phases, with the first block due for handover in late 2025 and full completion of the development targeted for early 2026.

+In December 2025, the name of the development was revealed to be Makers Place.